-2.4 Contracts with LMHAs
+9.2.4 Contracts with LMHAs

 TCOOMMI contracts with 39 LMHAs across the state of Texas.
-A Program Specialist Vendor (PSV) is assigned to each TCOOMMI program for the purpose of compliance monitoring and to act as a liaison between TDCJ and the LMHA.
+A Program Specialist is assigned to each TCOOMMI program for the purpose of contract compliance monitoring, technical assistance, and to act as a liaison between the TDCJ and the LMHA.